 The reason is two-fold:

-- There are so many opportunities, your team will get confused by not narrowing things down.
+- There are so many opportunities, your team will get confused by not narrowing things down, causing customer acquisition efforts to suffer.
+Create a value matrix to focus your messaging and more carefully target new customers.

 - Customers in the geographical region will recognize your customer logos or relate to your marketing better so that you can more quickly establish authority than you would if you were spreading yourself too thin.